 TESOL is an acronym that stands for Teaching English to Speakers of Other Languages.
 The main focus for your language teaching is to help students learn the English skills they need to communicate in daily life when everyone around them is speaking English.

-Having the specialized skills of teaching English to non-native speakers will help you assess language development of your students and adapt your lesson plans to ensure their success.
+Having the specialized skills of teaching English to non-native speakers will prepare you to assess language development of your students and adapt your lesson plans to ensure their success.
 Since this style of teaching requires a distinct set of skills, you’ll need specific accreditation in order to pursue TESOL careers.

 Certifications and Careers

-TESOL certification typically leads to teaching English to non-native speakers who are living in an English speaking country.
-For that reason, TESOL jobs usually require or recommend formal education, like a bachelor’s degree.
-However, the level of education depends on the state you’re in and the position you’re applying for.
+TESOL certification typically leads to teaching English to non-native speakers who are living in an English speaking country.1 For that reason, TESOL jobs usually require or recommend formal education, like a bachelor’s degree.2 However, the level of education depends on the state you’re in and the position you’re applying for.

 Here are the options for TESOL certification, undergraduate, and graduate degrees: